orelz890/Web_Servers_Health_Monitor/README.md

 ## Project Architecture
 This project follows a multi-layered architecture designed to separate concerns and promote code reusability and modularity:
-- **API Layer** (`api.py`): Flask routes that handle HTTP requests and responses.
+- **API Layer** (`app/app.py`, `api/routes.py`): Flask routes that handle HTTP requests and responses.
-- **Service Layer** (`webserverServices.py`, `schedulerServices.py`): Business logic and service routines. `schedulerServices.py` acts as a worker class within the threading model.
+- **Service Layer** (`services/webserverServices.py`, `services/schedulerServices.py`): Business logic and service routines. `services/schedulerServices.py` acts as a worker class within the threading model.
-- **Model Layer** (`models.py`): Database schema definitions using SQLAlchemy.
+- **Model Layer** (`models/models.py`): Database schema definitions using SQLAlchemy.
-- **Scheduler Layer** (`scheduler.py`): Utilizes APScheduler for scheduling tasks and a custom thread pool (`threadpoolManager.py`) to enhance performance by concurrent execution of health checks.
+- **Scheduler Layer** (`scheduler/scheduler.py`, `scheduler/threadpoolManager.py`): Utilizes APScheduler for scheduling tasks and a custom thread pool to enhance performance by concurrent execution of health checks.

 ### OOP Principles and Design
 Object-Oriented Programming (OOP) principles such as encapsulation, inheritance, and polymorphism are extensively used to organize the code into logical, reusable components.
-Design patterns like Singleton (for database connections and scheduler management), Service Layer (for encapsulating business logic), and Worker-Manager (for thread management in health checks) are applied to ensure the system is scalable and maintainable.
+Design patterns like Singleton (for database connections, app creation, scheduler management), Service Layer (for encapsulating business logic), and Worker-Manager (for thread management in health checks) are applied to ensure the system is scalable and maintainable.

 ## Capabilities 🚀